English and Maths 4 and at a 4 or above in one of the following subjects;

 How will I be assessed?

-Coursework is worth 60% of your overall A2 grade and the externally set assignment is worth 40%.
+Coursework is worth 60% of your overall grade and an externally set assignment is worth 40%.
 Your work will be formally assessed every 4 - 6 weeks using the AQA marking grid.
 You will have regular verbal and written feedback in the form of tutorials in lessons and opportunities to self and peer assess your work.

 Is this subject for me?

-Creating a photographic portfolio takes a long time so students need to have excellent time management skills and commitment to their craft.
-The majority of the course is self directed study so they also need to be independent workers.
+An A-level Photography student needs to be ambitious, creative, motivated and a risk taker.
+You need to have a passion for both photography and the arts in all forms and be focused and open minded about your studies.
+You should have underlying recording skills and be prepared to push yourself to try new techniques.
+Your portfolio takes a long time to produce so you need to have excellent time management skills and commitment to your craft.
+The majority of the course is self directed study so you also need to be independent workers.

 Where can this lead me?

-- Fashion Photographer
+- Fashion Photography

-- Digital Artist
+- Digital arts

-- Wildlife Photographer
+- Wildlife Photography

 What else is there?